gpandu/number-generator/README.md

 # Documentation

 * Clone the git project from https://github.com/gpandu/number-generator.git
-* This is a Maven project, we can use InteliJ or Eclipse IDE to import this repository as Maven Respository.
+* This is a Maven project, we can use InteliJ or Eclipse IDE to import this repository as Maven Project.
 * In InteliJ, Navigate to **File** -> **New** -> **Project from Existing Sources** -> **Select the git repo directory from local**
 * Select **Maven** as the project in the next page.
 * Project will start building by downloading dependencies provided in the **pom.xml**, it will take few minutes to build the project.